alankrantas/microbit-micropython-cookbook/README.md

 ## Recursion is Not Welcomed

 Recursion depth (how many level can a function calls itself) is severely limited because of the memory constraint.
 Only [8 nested function calls or so](https://mail.python.org/pipermail/microbit/2016-February/000896.html) can be used without triggering RuntimeError.
-So sadly it's not possible to do some popular algorithms on micro:bit.
+So sadly it's not possible to write some popular algorithms on micro:bit.

 ## Classic Blinky